kasslent/clc-digital-skills/_lessons/module-1.1.md

 layout: lessons
 module: 1
 lesson: 1
+title: The Language of the Web
-title: Intro to Web Development & HTML
+description: Intro to web development fundamentals & HTML.
 permalink: module1-1.html
 ---